Mike-Wazovsky/Digital-Signature/README.md

 Verificator - implements sign/verification using RSA.

-To run code you can use main classes in RSA and Verificator.
+To run code you can run main in RSA and Verificator.